 The Betta Medicine Cabinet

 My kit contains not only medicine, but also extra food, aquarium salt, and the chemicals I treat the water with.
-Something that is too big to fit in my tupperware container is a container of purified water from the grocery store, just in case.
+Something that is too big to fit in my Tuperware container is a container of purified water from the grocery store, just in case.

 Now, remember, your medicine cabinet might not have exactly what I have in mine and that is quite alright.
 In order to start your cabinet, you need something to put all the items in.
-I have a 1 gallon, elongated tuperware container I bought from a local store.
+I have a 1 gallon, elongated Tuperware container I bought from a local store.
 It needs to have a lid so if it falls over, you won’t be looking under every appliance known to man trying to find your Jungle Fungus Eliminator.

 Aquarium Salt

 Aquarium salt is useful for both disease prevention and treatment.
-As a preventative you can add 1/4 teaspoon of aquarium salt per gallon of water at each 100% water change.
+As a preventative, you can add 1/4 teaspoon of aquarium salt per gallon of water at each 100% water change.

 Extra Food